Places

 Best Time to Go

-- October to April offers comfortable temperatures for desert and coast; summer is extremely hot.
+- October to April offers the most comfortable temperatures for desert and coast; summer is extremely hot.

-- Ramadan and Hajj seasons require scheduling adjustments, respectful observance, and limited operations.
+- Ramadan and Hajj seasons require scheduling adjustments, respectful observance, and in some cases limited operations.

 - Sandstorms or rain can affect desert routes—we maintain flexible itineraries and safety briefings.